 In a medium bowl, combine the salmon, onion, parsley, salt, pepper, and cayenne if using.
 Mix to combine everything thoroughly.

 Move the mixture to one side of the bowl and crack the eggs into the other side.
 Use a whisk or fork to beat the eggs.

 Gently combine the salmon mixture and the beaten eggs.
 Don't overwork the mixture after you've added the eggs, or the patties can lose their tender texture.

 Stir in the panko or toasted breadcrumbs, starting with 1/3 cup.
 Take 1 tablespoon of the mixture and try to pat it together into a cake.
 If the patties don't come together, add another tablespoon of panko, mixing and testing until the mixture adheres.

-Spray your hands with cooking spray or oil them with olive oil or vegetable oil and form the cakes.
-Make them about 3 inches across and 1 inch thick.
+Spray your hands with cooking spray or oil them with olive oil or vegetable oil.
+Form the cakes about 3 inches across and 1-inch thick.
 Place them on a baking sheet, cover, and chill for 1 to 2 hours for the best final results.

 Heat a large frying pan over medium-high heat and add some olive oil or vegetable oil.
 Cook the salmon cakes, as many as fit in a single layer, until golden brown on one side, about 4 minutes.

 Flip over and cook the patties until golden brown on the other side and cooked through, another 4 minutes.
-Place the cooked cakes on a platter and keep warm while you cook any remaining cakes.
+Place the cooked cakes on a platter.
+If cooking in batches, keep them warm while you cook any remaining cakes.